Start here to go viral

 • Marketer: 🤯 🥹 😭 So it wasn’t really about the drill... [returns to the office and creates a tear-jerker ad that goes viral within hours]

 By going beyond surface-level "whys," you’re empowered to create marketing campaigns that resonate on a deeply personal level.
-This kind of content (like the Chevrolet ad below) drives brand reputation and creates emotional connection.
+This kind of content drives brand reputation and creates emotional connection.

 And that’s a powerful thing.

-Want to learn how to stop wasting resources on surface-level whys and start speaking to the deep motivations of your target audience?
-Start here and I’ll hook you up.
+Stop wasting resources on surface-level whys and start speaking to the deep motivations of your target audience with my new digital resource, 100 Prompts.

 Ruth Hartt